Dealing with parents. I tell you – I’ve had a week of people having to spend some time with parents that they don’t really want to be around.

 - Smile and fog the situation.
-“Fogging” means to perform emotional voodoo and completely change the discussion.
+“Fogging” means performing emotional voodoo and completely changing the discussion.
 Tactics for fogging include changing the topic, focusing on something totally irrelevant, and bringing something completely random into the conversation.

 - Shrug your shoulders – on the outside or inside.

 - Don’t try and correct facts – this will make it all worse.
 Trust me on this one.
 You’ll never get an “I’m sorry I was wrong about that.”